MHRA/products/medicines/web/infrastructure/README.md

    kubectl apply -f ./infrastructure/<environment>/deployment.yml
    ```

+   Update this documentation for how to use the Kubernetes infrastructure.

 3. Server-side rendering

    Now that the site is running in a docker container, it's time to switch to [server-side rendering][nextjs ssr].

    This will require use of [`getInitialProps`][nextjs getinitialprops], so that some data is available immediately, and first meaningful paint is faster!

+   Update this documentation with information on how we've used server-side rendering, as a guide for additional development later.

 [repo kubernetes setup]: ../../../infrastructure/docs/kubernetes.md 'MHRA Medicines microservices - Kubernetes'
 [nextjs ssr]: https://nextjs.org/docs/basic-features/pages#server-side-rendering 'Pages - Documentation | Nextjs'